 When data is transmitted to long distances then it may result in signal disturbances.

 When compared to digital signals that have higher immunity.
 The analog signals are subjected to noise and distortion.

 They are generally of lower quality signals than digital signals.

 The data which is Digital that can be easily compressed.

 Then any of the information in the digital form can be encrypted.

-The Equipment that uses signals which are digital signals is more common and less expensive.
+The Equipment that uses digital signals is more common and less expensive.

 They can convey information with less distortion, interference and noise.